bytecodealliance/component-docs/component-model/src/tutorial.md

 ```

+It is not uncommon for many WIT packages to be published on a registry, indicating that there are a variety of implementors of the worlds they define.
+If you haven't encountered sharing types across WIT packages before, they're briefly covered in the [composition section](./creating-and-consuming/composing.md)

+You'll notice in the [wit examples](https://github.com/bytecodealliance/component-docs/tree/main/component-model/examples/tutorial/wit) that we have definitions in the `local` folder that resolve packages locally, as well as packages that were authored using the [wit](https://github.com/bytecodealliance/cargo-component/tree/main/crates/wit) CLI, which resolves packages using the registry.

-If you're using rust and you want to learn how to use a registry instead, you can use the WIT packages that have been published for this tutorial ([calculator](https://preview.wa.dev/bytecode-alliance:calculator) and [adder](https://preview.wa.dev/bytecode-alliance:adder)) or publish the same packages on your own namespace using the [wit CLI](./creating-and-consuming/distributing.md#using-warg-registries-for-wit-packages-with-the-wit-cli)
+If you're using rust and you want to learn how to use a registry instead of the local files, you can use the WIT packages that have been published for this tutorial ([calculator](https://preview.wa.dev/component-book:calculator) and [adder](https://preview.wa.dev/component-book:adder)) or publish the same packages on your own namespace using the [wit CLI](./creating-and-consuming/distributing.md#using-warg-registries-for-wit-packages-with-the-wit-cli)

 ## Create an `add` component

 Reference the [language guide](language-support.md) and [authoring components
 documentation](creating-and-consuming/authoring.md) to create a component that implements the
 `adder` world of `calculator.wit`.
 For reference, see the completed
 [example](https://github.com/bytecodealliance/component-docs/tree/main/component-model/examples/tutorial/adder/).
-If using the registry, this will use the [adder](https://preview.wa.dev/bytecode-alliance:adder) WIT package.
+If using the registry, this will use the [adder](https://preview.wa.dev/component-book:adder) WIT package.

 ## Create a `calculator` component